ctrlplusb/lerna-cola/README.md

 ## Sample Application

-We definitely recommend that you read the documentation below to gain a full understanding of Lerna Cola, however, we want to highlight early on that a sample application is maintained here:
+We definitely recommend that you read the all of the documentation first in order to gain a better understanding of Lerna Cola, however, we want to highlight early on that a sample application is maintained here:

 - https://github.com/ctrlplusb/lerna-cola-sample

-It provides a great way for you to quickly clone and run a non-trivial project in order to assess the benefits that Lerna Cola could bring to your projects.
+This provides a great way for you to quickly clone and run a non-trivial project in order to assess the benefits that Lerna Cola could bring to your monorepos.

+## Video Walkthrough

+> Coming soon

 ## Configuration

-To use the Lerna Cola CLI you will need to create a configuration file named either `lerna-cola.json` or `lerna-cola.js` within the root of your project.
+To use Lerna Cola you will need to create a configuration file named either `lerna-cola.json` or `lerna-cola.js` within the root of your monorepo.

 > Note: When creating a `.js` file ensure that you export the configuration object via `module.exports`.

 ### Example Configuration

-Before we describe the configuration schema, it may be helpful to review a typical configuration:
+Before we describe the configuration schema, it may be helpful to review a "typical" configuration:

 ```javascript
 module.exports = {